 - 7.2 An Inclusive Environment which requires all new development in London to achieve the highest standards of accessible and inclusive design

 The GLA publishes Supplementary Planning Guidance to provide detailed advice and guidance on the policies in the London Plan.
 The SPG ‘Accessible London: achieving an inclusive environment’ published in 2004 provides advice on implementing the inclusive design policies contained in the previous London Plan.
-The GLA is now updating this advice and mainstreaming it into the new SPGs being published on particular topics.
+The GLA is has updated this advice and mainstreaming it into the new SPGs being published on particular topics.
 This should help to ensure a wider readership of the inclusive design advice by developers, designers, planners, and the wider community, as well as by access consultants, local access groups, and organisations of disabled and Deaf people.

-Advice on providing for accessible play and informal recreation facilities for disabled children and young people (Policy 3.6) is included in the draft Shaping Neighbourhoods: Children and Young People's Play and Informal Recreation SPG (Chapter 3) which is currently out for consultation until 27 April 2012.
+Advice on providing for accessible play and informal recreation facilities for disabled children and young people (Policy 3.6) is included in the Shaping Neighbourhoods: Children and Young People's Play and Informal Recreation SPG (Chapter 3) which is currently out for consultation until 27 April 2012.

 Advice on implementing policies 3.5 housing design and 3.8 housing choice has been included in the Housing SPG.
-The Housing SPG includes advice on implementing the London Housing Design Guide Interim (external website) which incorporates the 16 Lifetime Home standards (external website).
+The Housing SPG includes advice on implementing the London Housing Design Guide Interim which incorporates the 16 Lifetime Home standards (external website).
 It also includes in Annex 2 best practice advice on wheelchair accessible housing including a diagram to illustrate the key features of wheelchair accessible housing (see p189).

 Accessible Hotels in London (April 2010)